 Remember that not every visitor is going to click on your banner.
 (When was the last time you clicked on a banner on another site?)
 So to earn any income at all, you must generate enough traffic.

-If you want to learn more about promoting your site, you can check out my other articles on website promotion for more information.
+If you want to learn more about promoting your site, you can check out the other articles on website promotion on thesitewizard.com for more information.

 I have seen many sites whose webmasters obviously decided that they'll make a quick buck by loading up their site with affiliate program links.
 Their site contains nothing but advertising links, along with comments that these are "fantastic offers", "great offers", "best" and whatnot.
 I'm sure you've seen those sites too.

 If your site is like this, you should be aware that aggressive promotion may get you many visitors, but those visitors are unlikely to bookmark your site and return for more.
 There will be some (if not more) that will be so fed up that they won't even look at what you have to say.

 My suggestion — your website must have genuine content.
 Unending lists of advertising links may fool some people, but not for long.

 Some advertisers tell you that you should personally recommend their products, and if you do so, the advertising link will do much better.
 True.
 But unless you yourself have used their product or service, and also agree that it is what *you* claim it to be, putting such a link can be counterproductive.
 There is a relationship of trust between you and your visitors.
 People start off generally believing what you say until you demonstrate that you're just a salesperson trying to make a quick buck.
 My recommendation is that if you don't really know much about a product, or have not tried it, do not pretend otherwise.
 Of course if you're using it yourself and think the world of it, by all means, recommend it.